-Not An Unmet Transit Need Unmet Transit Need that is not Reasonable to Meet at this time Unmet Transit Need that is Reasonable to Meet SACOG - Infor SACOG websit How are Unmet Transit Needs comments collected thro tracked and where can a person find more with the trans information on the Unmet Transit Needs SacRT - Have process? department to appropriate d Operational c SacRT routes do not make sense, and schedules process, and a do not make sense; nor do they run congruent with each other. departments. with each other.
-This is not an Operational c SacRT routes should run up and down busy main process, and a streets rather than run through many unecessary departments. neighborhoods where there isn't any ridership.
-This is not an SRTD Operational c (incl. portions of Unincorporated Bathrooms should be available at light rail process, and a stations since many people have long trips and have to transfer to/from buses at the light rail departments. stations.
-This is not an Operational co process, and a All light rail vehicles and stations should have displays with the time and date just like all the departments. buses do.
-This is not an SRTD Operational co (incl. portions of Unincorporated process, and a Sacramento County) There should be ticket validation available on the light rail like there is on the buses. departments.
-This is not an Operational co When riders cannot be accommodated by non- process, and a profit social service tranprotation providers they departments. frequently are referred to SacRT, but clients have issues with the timeliness of SacRT and SacRT Go services.
-This is not an formation on the Unmet Transit Needs process can be found on the site at www.sacog.org/unmet.
-All Unmet Transit Needs comments rough the hearings and process are cataloged, analyzed, and shared nsit operators, SSTACs, and SACOG Board.
+, it is a second of the second Not An Unmet Transit Need Unmet Transit Need that is not Reasonable to Meet at this time Unmet Transit Need that is Reasonable to Meet Comments How are Unmet Transit Needs comments tracked and where can a person find more information on the Unmet Transit Needs process?
+SACOG - Information on the Unmet Transit Needs process can be found on the SACOG website at www.sacog.org/unmet.
+All Unmet Transit Needs comments collected through the hearings and process are cataloged, analyzed, and shared with the transit operators, SSTACs, and SACOG Board.
+SacRT - Have a customer service department and a customer advocacy department to take all feedback.
+Feedback and complaints are sent to the appropriate department to address them.
+SacRT routes do not make sense, and schedules do not make sense; nor do they run congruent with each other.
+Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments.
+This is not an unmet transit need.
+SacRT routes should run up and down busy main streets rather than run through many unecessary neighborhoods where there isn't any ridership.
+Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments.
+This is not an unmet transit need.
+SRTD (incl. portions of Unincorporated Sacramento County) Bathrooms should be available at light rail stations since many people have long trips and have to transfer to/from buses at the light rail stations.
+Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments.
+This is not an unmet transit need.
+All light rail vehicles and stations should have displays with the time and date just like all the buses do.
+Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments.
+This is not an unmet transit need.
+SRTD (incl. portions of Unincorporated Sacramento County) There should be ticket validation available on the light rail like there is on the buses.
+Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments.
+This is not an unmet transit need.
+When riders cannot be accommodated by non-profit social service transprotation providers they frequently are referred to SacRT, but clients have issues with the timeliness of SacRT and SacRT Go services.
+Operational comments are not analyzed as part of the unmet transit needs process, and are passed on to transit agencies to share with the appropriate departments.
+This is not an unmet transit need.